Kotlin/kotlin-by-example/examples/06_productivity_boosters/03_Destructuring Declarations.md

 # Destructuring Declarations

-[Destructuring declaration](https://kotlinlang.org/docs/reference/multi-declarations.html#destructuring-declarations) syntax can be very handy when you need an instance only for accessing its members.
+[Destructuring declaration](https://kotlinlang.org/docs/reference/multi-declarations.html#destructuring-declarations) syntax can be very handy, especially when you need an instance only for accessing its members.
 It lets you define the instance without a specific name therefore saving a few lines of code.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">